ryzhovau/rrdstorm/README.md

  * m - monthly graphs,
  * y - yearly graphs.

-If you want to draw graphs for all those periods then use:
+If you want to draw graphs for all those periods use:

     $ rrdstorm.sh graph 0 1 2 3 4 5 6

-On my Asus RT-N66U last one takes ~3,5 minutes.
-See WIKI pages for graph examples.Feel free to use and to discuss rrdstorm.sh here or at www.wl500g.info
+On a Asus RT-N66U last one takes ~3,5 minutes.
+See WIKI pages for graph examples.
+Feel free to use and to discuss rrdstorm.sh here or at www.wl500g.info

 License
 -------